pawurb/activerecord-analyze/README.md

 ### Disclaimer

 It is a bit experimental and can break with new Rails release.
-As soon as [this pull request](https://github.com/rails/rails/pull/31374/) is merged it will be obsolete.